maheerCodes/Tic-Tac-Toe/README.md

 ## Add Some New Feature
 - You can see whether you won or lost the game
 - You’ll be informed in advance, including whose turn it is
+- Include a "Start Game" button and a "Reset Game" option